Don't Let the Gala Become the Mission

 It is: Who moved closer?

-If all your energy goes into getting people into the room, but very little energy goes into what happens before and after the room, you are leaving major gifts on the table.
+If all your energy goes into getting people into the room, but very little goes into what happens before and after the room, you are leaving major gifts on the table.

-The program may have gone perfectly and everyone in the room may have applauded at all the right moments.
+The event may have been beautiful.
+The program may have gone perfectly and everyone may have applauded at all the right moments.

 But if no one follows up in a thoughtful, personal way with the donors who showed deeper interest, the event has done only part of its job.

+This is especially important for major gift fundraisers and nonprofit leaders.
 Your best event strategy is not just logistics.
 It is relationship movement.

 Before the event, ask: